JankariTech/blog/src/assets/Keycloak/Keycloak.md

 Docker compose serves Keycloak on `http://localhost:8001`.

-### By distribution file
+### By Distribution File
-There is another way to set up Keycloak using the keycloak distribution file.
+There is another way to set up Keycloak using the Keycloak distribution file.
 1. Download the Keycloak distribution
     ```
     export KC_VERSION=24.0.4